-The next local election is scheduled to take place on Thursday, 4 May 2023.
+The next local election is scheduled to take place in 2024.

 People who run your council are called councillors.
 They make important decisions, such as how the council budget is spent and which services are prioritised.

 Each councillor is elected for a 4-year term of office and there are 3 councillors representing each council ward in the borough.
 Councillors are elected every year, over a 4-year cycle (with no elections in the fourth year).
 This means at each election a third of councillors are elected.
-Upcoming election years are 2023, 2024, 2026 and so on.
+Upcoming election years are 2024, 2026, 2027 and on a continued cycle.

-Following an electoral boundary review, all 60 councillor seats were contested at the most recent local election in 2022.
+Following an electoral boundary review, all 60 councillor seats were contested at the local election in 2022.
 This meant that electors were able to vote for up to 3 candidates in their ward instead of just one.